Coalition leaders set to meet on Tuesday to discuss 'record high' Covid-19 cases

-Coalition leaders are set to meet this Tuesday January 4, to discuss the ongoing Covid-19 situation.
+The Coalition leaders are set to meet on Tuesday to discuss the ongoing Covid-19 situation.

 Taoiseach Micheal Martin, Tanaiste Leo Varadkar and Green Party leader Eamon Ryan will meet after the county witnessed a number of record-high daily case tallies over the last week, driven by the Omicron variant.